What is Ofsted?

 Do parents have to wait for the inspection to give their views to Ofsted?

 No. Parent View gives parents the opportunity to have their say about their child’s school over a variety of issues at any time.
 It comprises a survey of basic set questions where parents indicate how strongly they agree or disagree.
 Data is collated into a three-monthly report and the results are published online.
 Parent View is a way for government to monitor parental opinion of schooling as a whole.
 While it is not a resource for parents to discuss individual pupils or schools, Ofsted inspectors do view the results of Parent View for individual schools when inspecting them, so it is a useful resource for parents to have their say.
 Parent View is likely to be upgraded from September 2019.

 Are the Ofsted results the be all and end all?

 While it is obviously important to all parents that their child receives the best possible education, there is a feeling among educators that too much emphasis is placed on the Ofsted inspections and results, and some even suggest that the inspectors ought to give equal weight to other factors that aren’t reported upon.
-In light of this, Ofsted is changing the way it inspects schools from 2019 and has a consultation open until 5th April.
+In light of this, Ofsted is changing the way it inspects schools from 2019.